×

 When we asked people why foreigners move to Vietnam, they responded:

 "One key attraction that draws expats to Vietnam is its rich culture and heritage.
 The country offers a variety of fascinating attractions from vibrant cities to lush, mountainous areas.
 Expats also find Vietnam to be an exciting and safe place to live, with friendly locals, excellent medical care, low cost of living and a developing economy.
 Furthermore, the country has a flourishing expat community that gives newcomers the chance to meet people from all over the world who are also experiencing the Vietnamese lifestyle.
-Lastly, given its tropical climate, Vietnam is a fantastic and diverse destination for those looking for a new adventure in Southeast Asia," offered one expat living in Vietnam.
+Lastly, given its tropical climate, Vietnam is a fantastic and diverse destination for those looking for a new adventure in Southeast Asia," wrote one expat living in Vietnam.

 AGS Worldwide MoversAGS Worldwide Movers